 At the same time, flexibility is important to a cost-effective landlord’s insurance policy.
 For instance, having the flexibility to add new properties to an existing policy should be standard, ideally without long hold-ups and extra form-filling.

-Today’s landlords have a wide range of duties, including legal ones, so arranging your landlord’s insurance protection carefully is now an important responsibility.
+Today’s landlords have a wide range of duties, including legal ones, so arranging your landlord’s policy carefully is now an important responsibility.